-- Place cauliflower florets on a large baking sheet.
+- Place the cauliflower florets on a large baking sheet.
 Drizzle extra virgin olive oil and toss to make sure florets are coated, add more EVOO as needed but don't overdo it!

-- Cover the baking sheet with foil and place on middle rack of heated oven.
-Roast, covered, for 15 minutes, then carefully remove foil and return baking sheet to the oven.
-Roast for another 20 to 30 minutes or so, occasionally rotating the baking sheet and turning cauliflower florets over (using tongs).
-Cauliflower should be so tender and caramelized or even charred in some parts.
+- Cover the baking sheet with foil and place on the middle rack of your heated oven.
+Roast covered for 15 minutes, then carefully remove the foil and return the baking sheet to the oven.
+Roast for another 20 to 30 minutes or so, occasionally rotating the baking sheet and turning cauliflower florets over, using a pair of tongs.
+(Cauliflower should be so tender and caramelized or even charred in some parts).

 - Remove from heat and carefully transfer roasted cauliflower to a serving dish.
-Immediately hit with lemon juice, a little drizzle of tahini (if you like), toasted nuts and a little fresh parsley for garnish.
-If you’re like me and want even more flavor, sprinkle a bit more harissa spice.
+Immediately add the lemon juice, a little drizzle of tahini (if you like), toasted nuts and a little fresh parsley for garnish.
+If you're like me and want even more flavor, sprinkle a bit more harissa spice.

-- Serve tahini sauce in a bowl on the side for dipping.
+- Serve the tahini sauce in a bowl on the side for dipping.

 - How to Serve this Cauliflower: this roasted cauliflower is a super versetile dish.
 Great as an appetizer with tahini and warm pita bread.
 Or as a side dish next to your favorite entree like baked fish; lemon chicken; souvlaki; or Greek Keftede meatballs.